inet-framework/inet/showcases/mobility/combining/doc/index.rst

 can specify other methods of composition.
 Both parameters support the following values: ``"zero"``, ``"sum"``, ``"average"``, with the default for both parameters being ``"sum"``.
 The "zero" composition method means that the mobility submodules are not taken into account.
-This can be useful to decouple the orientation from the mobility module's state, for example.
+This can be useful to decouple the orientation from the mobility module's position, for example.
 Furthermore, the :par:`orientationComposition` parameter can have the ``"faceForward"`` value, which makes the mobility face towards the direction of motion.